Group participating in a kettlebell work out in the sunshine in morocco

 Another incredibly deliciously and wonderfully colourful lunch devoured on the terrace and time for yoga.
 Now I’m no yogi, but the gentle pace and excellent, calm guidance of Anna the yoga teacher I found myself struggling less (flexibility is not something I was gifted with) and letting in the calm.
 Of all the activities on an in:spa I’ve come back determined to pursue yoga.
 So far so good – although still terribly wobbly.

 And finally the cooking demonstration.
 After eating so many delicious dishes, with pairings I wouldn’t have ever thought of, it was great to have the in:spa chef Miranda walk us through how we could recreate them.
 Many were reassuringly simple and I’ve already tried a few since returning.
 We were also guided through some other simple changes we can make to our everyday cooking to add some extra health-boosting elements.
-All felt simple, effective and very achievable.
+All felt simple, effective and very achievable and I hadn’t anticipated that my wellness retreat would lead me to really want to try to create new healthy dishes at home.

 I expected to return from an in:spa feeling fitter and healthier, and indeed I did.
 Perhaps the biggest surprise was the positive effect it had on my outlook.
-Turns out five days away from life’s rush, around wonderful people, putting your well being first, really can leave you feeling recharged, re-energised and ready to face what 2020 has in store.
+Turns out five days away from life’s rush, around wonderful people, putting your well being first, really can leave you feeling recharged, re-energised and ready to face what the rest of the year has in store.
+I start scrolling through the in:spa website to see when I can head back for more.

 Book it: 7 day retreats cost from £2,195 per person full board, including all activities.